USF-MAGICS/usf-magics.github.io/people/index.md

 # People

 People make the world go round... or the lab run.
-This is a list of the people in the lab.
+In the MAGICS Lab, we are:

 ## Lab Directors